Latest Results

 Incubation Center (Core Product: Antenna and providing solutions for MaaS/IoT)

-In these circumstances, the Platform Business has made progress in expanding sales of MIMO antennas utilizing smart antenna technologies for IoT, and vehicle key management solutions for MaaS and rental cars.
-For the Advanced Device Business, which includes the segment, the Company has developed systems for the mass production of optical connector products utilizing photoelectric conversion device technologies for the optical communications market.
+In these circumstances, Platform business has made progress in expanding sales of MIMO antennas utilizing smart antenna technologies for IoT, and vehicle key management solutions for MaaS and rental cars.

 Future Outlook